Get your Bleuet de France [fr]

 Since then, fundraising campaigns have been held every year on May 8 and November 11, in France and abroad.

-The Defense Mission at the French Embassy in Canada is giving you the opportunity to purchase bleuets for the benefit of the Bleuet de France charity starting November 02, 2020.
-Contact us.
+The Defense Mission at the French Embassy in Ottawa is giving you the opportunity to purchase Bleuets for the benefit of the Bleuet de France charity starting today!
+To contact them, click HERE.
+Thank you!